richardtjornhammar/impetuous/README.md

     import impetuous.hierarchical as imph
     pclist = imph.build_pclist_word_hierarchy ( ledger = portfolios , group_id_prefix='PORT' , root_name='PORT000')
 ```
 which will return the list you need.
+You can now save it as a node relationship file and use that in my DAG construction routine.

-Lets instead assume that you want the read what those latent codings from a [file](https://gist.githubusercontent.com/richardtjornhammar/6780e6d99e701fcc83994cc7a5f77759/raw/2d9cb00540960491e70883cb851ca16e4f254ee9/new_compartment_genes.gmt) then you could issue :
+Lets instead assume that you want the read latent codings from a [file](https://gist.githubusercontent.com/richardtjornhammar/6780e6d99e701fcc83994cc7a5f77759/raw/2d9cb00540960491e70883cb851ca16e4f254ee9/new_compartment_genes.gmt), then you could issue :
 ```
     import os
     os.system('wget https://gist.githubusercontent.com/richardtjornhammar/6780e6d99e701fcc83994cc7a5f77759/raw/2d9cb00540960491e70883cb851ca16e4f254ee9/new_compartment_genes.gmt')

     filename = 'new_compartment_genes.gmt'
     print ( build_pclist_word_hierarchy ( ledger = portfolios , group_id_prefix='PORT' , root_name='PORT000') )
     pcl , pcd = build_pclist_word_hierarchy ( filename = filename , bReturnList=True )
 ```
-If there is a latent assumption for some grouping you can also read it out by checking what the definition referes to (here we already know that there is one for the mitochondrion definitions):
+If there are latent assumptions for some groupings then you can also read them out by checking what the definition referes to (here we already know that there is one for the mitochondrion definition):
 ```
     pcl , pcd = build_pclist_word_hierarchy ( filename = filename , bReturnList=True )
     for item in pcl :